top of page

 Jin Tarorice (瑾记蚝干芋头饭): Dried oyster taro rice

 An alternative to taro rice is the minced-meat noodle (肉碎面).
-It uses thick yellow noodle tossed in dark sauce and topped with minced pork and fried shallots.
+It uses thick yellow noodle dry-tossed in dark sauce and topped with minced pork and fried shallots.
 It has a mellow sweet-savoury flavour, non-oily, and great to pair with any of the pork soups too.

 Jin Tarorice (瑾记蚝干芋头饭): Minced meat noodle

 Three small side dishes are available to accompany any meals.
 They are crispy chips (香脆木薯片), cold tofu (凉拌豆腐) and braised yuba (焖腐竹).
 The braised yuba, or tofu skins, are sweetened rather than savoury but not too sweet either.
-The cold tofu is topped with braised minced meat and some chilli padi for spicy kicks.
+The cold tofu is topped with braised minced meat and some chilli padi for some spicy kicks.

 Jin Tarorice (瑾记蚝干芋头饭): Side dishes